WangChyanhassth-2say/FaceRecognition_cpp/README.md

 ensure you have opencv in your env
 onnx lib is provided in ./3rdparty/

-use the command for install
+use the command
 ```
 mkdir build
 cd build
 cmake ..
+make
-make && ./main
+./main
 ```

 ## Details